Phoenix Group Holdings plc (LON:PHNX) Receives GBX 783 Average PT from Analysts

-Shares of Phoenix Group Holdings plc (LON:PHNX – Get Rating) have been given an average recommendation of “Buy” by the seven research firms that are currently covering the firm, Marketbeat Ratings reports.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating on the company.
-The average 12 month target price among analysts that have updated their coverage on the stock in the last year is GBX 783 ($9.81).
+Phoenix Group Holdings plc (LON:PHNX – Get Rating) has earned a consensus rating of “Buy” from the seven brokerages that are presently covering the stock, Marketbeat Ratings reports.
+Two research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+The average 1-year target price among brokerages that have covered the stock in the last year is GBX 783 ($9.81).

 Several brokerages have recently issued reports on PHNX.
-Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Phoenix Group from GBX 795 ($9.96) to GBX 750 ($9.40) and set a “hold” rating on the stock in a research note on Wednesday, March 16th.
+Barclays lowered their price objective on shares of Phoenix Group from GBX 804 ($10.08) to GBX 780 ($9.77) and set an “overweight” rating on the stock in a research note on Monday, April 4th.
+Royal Bank of Canada reiterated an “outperform” rating and set a GBX 770 ($9.65) price target on shares of Phoenix Group in a research note on Friday, May 27th.
 Berenberg Bank reiterated a “buy” rating and set a GBX 815 ($10.21) price target on shares of Phoenix Group in a research note on Tuesday, March 15th.
-JPMorgan Chase & Co. upgraded shares of Phoenix Group to an “overweight” rating and set a GBX 800 ($10.03) price target on the stock in a research note on Thursday, March 31st.
-Morgan Stanley reiterated an “equal weight” rating on shares of Phoenix Group in a research note on Thursday, April 14th.
-Finally, Barclays decreased their price target on shares of Phoenix Group from GBX 804 ($10.08) to GBX 780 ($9.77) and set an “overweight” rating on the stock in a research note on Monday, April 4th.
+Deutsche Bank Aktiengesellschaft decreased their price target on shares of Phoenix Group from GBX 795 ($9.96) to GBX 750 ($9.40) and set a “hold” rating on the stock in a research note on Wednesday, March 16th.
+Finally, Morgan Stanley reiterated an “equal weight” rating on shares of Phoenix Group in a research note on Thursday, April 14th.

 In other news, insider Nicholas Shott acquired 1,784 shares of the company’s stock in a transaction on Wednesday, March 16th.
 The stock was purchased at an average cost of GBX 626 ($7.84) per share, with a total value of £11,167.84 ($13,994.79).
 Also, insider Andrew Briggs sold 47,227 shares of the company’s stock in a transaction dated Tuesday, March 29th.
 The shares were sold at an average price of GBX 645 ($8.08), for a total value of £304,614.15 ($381,721.99).